nixworks/public/news/2010/11/2/README.md

 ##### Prime Minister
 ### [UK Prime Minister David Cameron and the French President Nicolas Sarkozy meet in London and sign a treaty allowing joint development and testing of nuclear warheads, and outline plans for a joint army expeditionary force. ](/news/2010/11/2/uk-prime-minister-david-cameron-and-the-french-president-nicolas-sarkozy-meet-in-london-and-sign-a-treaty-allowing-joint-development-and-tes.md)
-_Context: London, David Cameron, nuclear warhead, Nicolas Sarkozy, Prime Minister, army, French President, expeditionary force_
+_Context: Nicolas Sarkozy, expeditionary force, army, David Cameron, French President, London, nuclear warhead, Prime Minister_

 ##### Zambia
 ### [A court in Zambia grants bail to two Chinese managers accused of attempted murder for shooting and injuring 11 coal miners during a protest over pay and working conditions. ](/news/2010/11/2/a-court-in-zambia-grants-bail-to-two-chinese-managers-accused-of-attempted-murder-for-shooting-and-injuring-11-coal-miners-during-a-protest.md)
-_Context: China, bail, Zambia_
+_Context: China, Zambia, bail_

 ##### Yemen
 ### [Yemen charges militant Islamic cleric Anwar al-Awlaki with incitement to kill foreigners. ](/news/2010/11/2/yemen-charges-militant-islamic-cleric-anwar-al-awlaki-with-incitement-to-kill-foreigners.md)
-_Context: Islam, Anwar al-Awlaki, Yemen_
+_Context: Anwar al-Awlaki, Yemen, Islam_

 ##### Civic United Front
 ### [Salum Khalfani Bar'wani of the opposition Civic United Front party is elected as a Member of Parliament, the first albino to serve elective office in Tanzania. ](/news/2010/11/2/salum-khalfani-bar-wani-of-the-opposition-civic-united-front-party-is-elected-as-a-member-of-parliament-the-first-albino-to-serve-elective.md)